awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 | 10xlarge | 80 | 160 |
 | 16xlarge | 128 | 256 |

-For example, if you purchase a `db.t2.medium` reserved DB instance, and you have two running `db.t2.small` db instances in your account in the same region, the billing benefit is applied in full to both instances\.
+For example, if you purchase a `db.t2.medium` reserved DB instance, and you have two running `db.t2.small` DB instances in your account in the same region, the billing benefit is applied in full to both instances\.

 ![\[Applying a reserved DB instance in full to smaller DB instances\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ri-db-instance-flex-full.png)